teleniaia/teleniaia/README.md

-Learning python one google search at a time.
+Learning software development one google search at a time.

 <!---